 I also use the web for gift and flower deliveries just to let people know I’m thinking of themor for saying thank you.
 Big stores, such as Marks and Spencer or John Lewis are great resources for our UK friends or Amazon for UK and worldwide deliveries.
 Liberty Trading is also great for different gift ideas that you can send from afar.
-(See the side bar for a link to their site.)

 I have started to use on-line florists, Bloom&Wild who are a letterbox flower delivery company and they are fabulous.
 Really lovely, organic flowers and bouquets, suiting all budgets.
 And ordering can be pretty much ‘next day’ in case you’ve forgotten that all-important date because you’re too busy having fun or in the midst of travelling.

 One such memory is of Belpech, France with the Pyrenees as our backdrop, where we met Sarah and Keith.
 After a delightful evening with them, Sarah gifted us these gorgeous table mats that she had made by hand, whilst on her travels.
 She used scraps of material that she collected along the way and made blankets, bedcovers and placemats.
 Such an inspiration if you have that skill.

 Over our four years I have loved our friendship bracelets.
 Each one made, purchased or gifted with love.
 My turtle bracelet was given to me in Pozzuoli, Naples by a six year old boy – and to this day we have never quite understood what I did to deserve such generosity from this child.
 Although I will never forget him.
 As we will always have the friendship of fellow travellers in our hearts, who were once strangers and now friends for life.